 JoHannah James was born in Jesup, Georgia (yes, that’s Jesus with a P) and spent the rest of her adolescence in rural Blackshear, Georgia, where her large, close-knit southern family has lived for generations.
 An incredibly shy child, she spent her childhood immersed in books and movies as well as her own imagination.

 She is also a voracious writer who experiments in almost every medium, including playwriting and screenwriting.
-She recently finished her first full length play Dirt, a southern gothic adaptation of Sophocles’s Antigone, the first production of which debuted Off-Off-Broadway in NYC in March 2024.
+She recently finished her first full length play Dirt, a southern gothic adaptation of Sophocles’s Antigone, which debuted Off-Off-Broadway in March 2024.